Proper 5, 3rd Sunday before Lent

 May we live together in peace.

-There once was a sojourner who going about their daily business, was beset by disaster upon disaster: floods and drought, heatwaves and colds snaps, hunger and thirst.
-Politicians, as they passed, turned to look the other way.
-Church leaders buried their noses in their prayer books.
-The wealthy found money a quick way out.
+There once was a sojourner who, going about their daily business, was beset by disaster upon disaster: floods and drought, heatwaves and colds snaps, hunger and thirst.

 Yet in the midst of it all, were the trees.
 They kept on breathing in carbon dioxide and releasing oxygen; they even helped clean the air of pollutants.
-They collected rain with leaves to slow its fall, and collected more between their roots, reducing the risk of flooding.
-Their leaves provided shade and as they released moisture, so they cooled the air.
+They collected rain with their leaves to slow its fall, and collected more between their roots, reducing the risk of flooding.
+Their leaves provided shade and, as they released moisture, so they cooled the air.
 They caught energy from the sun and turned it into useful materials, food and even medicines.
 They welcomed other visitors, fauna and flora.
 They offered green spaces that calmed the anxious and the weary.

 Who was the good neighbour to the sojourner?